PlusC02/Project/README.md

 # Project
-This would mainly store different projects and learnings that I have done including those in university and side project
+This would mainly store different projects and learnings that I have done including those in university and side project For Ai tasks, I have uploaded to AI branch